Hours of Customer Service

 Time taken for 500 print photos @ 600 DPI would be 5 days, 6 hours of videotape would be 5 days and 500 negatives/slides @ 1200 DPI would be 7 days.
 These are general time estimates.
 If the photos need to be removed from glued album, or negatives/slides/video tapes need to be cleaned times may vary.

 Privacy at ScanJunction

 We take the privacy of your content very seriously and the resource control is very strict.
 None of the workstations have access to the internet and the USB ports are locked.
 This prevents your content from leaking out of ScanJunction.
 The workstation content can be copied only to the main server.
 The final delivery happens from the main server after the final quality check.
 Please look at Privacy terms in detail.

 If you want to scan 1000 pictures @ 600 DPI it will cost you:

-Let professional like ScanJunction do it for you
+Let professional as ScanJunction do it for you

 Sorting Pictures and Album Handling

-It’s best to sort content and send it by naming.
+It’s best to sort content and send it by name.
 The same naming convention goes on in the digital medium.
-However we understand the problems with this and we are OK if you send the photos without counting.
-We will get the exact number once we scan.
-However note that there is an album handling charge of Rs 2 per photo which is additional to the scanning charges.
+However, we understand the problems with this and we are OK if you send the photos without counting.
+We will get the exact number once we scan them.
+However, note that there is an album handling charge of Rs 2 per photo which is additional to the scanning charges.

 Copyright, viewing and sharing